mmmarinho/ROS2_Tutorial/docs/source/create_python_package.rst

     Summary: 1 package finished [1.89s]
       1 package had stderr output: the_simplest_python_package

 meaning that :code:`colcon` succesfully built the example package.
-Sadly, in this version of ROS2, all :code:`ament_python` packages will output a :code:`SetuptoolsDeprecationWarning`.
+Sadly, in this version of ROS2, all :program:`ament_python` packages will output a :code:`SetuptoolsDeprecationWarning`.
 This is related to `this issue on Github <https://github.com/colcon/colcon-core/issues/454#issuecomment-1262592774>`_.
 Until that is fixed, just ignore it.